-3. Confidential resources can assist with information and referrals to medical and counseling resources and provide additional assistance as appropriate, such as referral to medical facilities where an individual may request that a medical forensic exam be

-4. The above-listed confidential resources can provide emotional support and information or referrals to on-campus and off-campus resources.
+- 3. Confidential resources can assist with information and referrals to medical and counseling resources and provide additional assistance as appropriate, such as referral to medical facilities where an individual may request that a medical forensic exam be administered by a trained sexual violence forensic health care provider, including information on transportation options and information on reimbursement of travel costs, if any. - 4.
+The above-listed confidential resources can provide emotional support and information or referrals to on-campus and off-campus resources.
 They can also accompany a reporting party to meetings with the Title IX Coordinator, investigation interviews, discipline meetings or hearings.
 Confidential resources are not employees of CCSNH.